FAU-LAP/nomad_camels_toolbox/README.md

 # Changelog

+### 0.2.7
+- made selection of dataset in reader more intuitive

 ### 0.2.4
 - plots now show legend over the plot, not anymore making the plot tiny
 - fixed optional dependencies